- Everett Public Schools

 The Education Levy maintains staffing, programs, student opportunities, and day-to-day services not fully funded by the state.

-Continues funding for academic programs like elementary STEM, Highly Capable, College in the High School, and Advanced Placement
+Continues funding for academic programs like elementary STEM, Highly Capable, and Advanced Placement

 In the past, we used levy dollars to fill that gap for students receiving special education services.
 Special education services include speech therapy, classroom aides, modified curriculum, and behavioral support.
 A new state rule now prohibits the use of local levy funds for special education.
 The proposed 2026 levy will now fill the underfunding gap across all areas.